Burly0/THM-Olympus-CTF/README.md

 ```bash
 echo "10.10.27.68 olympus.thm" >> /etc/hosts
 ```
 Et voilà !
-We have acces to the web site.Unfortunately, we are greeted with a message saying that this site is still under construction...
+We have access to the web site.Unfortunately, we are greeted with a message saying that this site is still under construction...

 ![image](https://user-images.githubusercontent.com/90036439/223972505-ab22dc4d-99b4-4295-96e5-7d3ec9145d5a.png)